 🎨 The artwork featured in this article’s header is “Gas War” by DAEMON

 What are Gas Fees?

-MakersPlace runs on the Ethereum blockchain, which can be thought of as a global computer, operated by many individual computers across the world.
-To help run the blockchain, each interaction with it requires a small transaction fee to compensate the operators of Ethereum — This is the Gas Fee.
+MakersPlace runs on the Ethereum blockchain, which can be thought of as a global computer operated by many individual computers across the world.

 You can find all the fees that MakersPlace has paid in your account manager.

-Although MakersPlace is entirely free to use for creators, each action that engages with the blockchain is something that will cost you to perform.
+Although MakersPlace is entirely free to use for creators, each interaction you have with the Ethereum blockchain will cost a gas fee paid to the participating computers.
 This includes: